Documentation Randomizer Quick Start

 Contract addresses

-Implement any address below to make calls to Randomizer.
+Select any address from the list below to make calls to Randomizer.

 Contract Example